btzy/lieuzhenghong.com/_posts/2016-10-08-an-eventful-saturday.md

 ---
 layout: base
 date: 2016-10-08
 title: An eventful Saturday
 tags:
   - private
   - diary

+permalink: "/{{ page.date | date: '%Y/%m/%d' }}/{{page.fileSlug}}/"
 ---

 I woke up at 8:30 a.m. today and did a bit of Problem Set 4 in CS50.
 Then I went to teach the C4C P5 class (Dylan, Gao Hong, Audrey and Gillian).
 Last week, I taught them lessons 1 and 2 (the input and print command) and this week I taught Python Turtle.